China says not aware of plan to discuss South China Sea at APEC

 China's door to talks was always open and it hoped both sides could meet each other half way to find a solution as soon as possible, Wang added.

-Separately, China's Defence Ministry said that naval chief Wu Shengli had left for a visit to Malaysia and Indonesia.
+Separately, China's Defense Ministry said that naval chief Wu Shengli had left for a visit to Malaysia and Indonesia.
 It gave no other details.

 Malaysia has taken an increasingly vocal position on the South China Sea dispute of late.